 2 Scope and Normative References

-This document lays down the general principles according to which the ISCC is governed globally.
+This document lays down the general principles according to which the ISCC systems are governed globally.
 It specifies the goal and internal structure of ISCC, as well as the relationship between ISCC and its stakeholders.